arm-university/Advanced-System-on-Chip-Design-Education-Kit/README.md

 * Lab manual with solutions for faculty.
 Labs are based on low-cost yet powerful Arm-based hardware platforms donated by partners (subject to availability).
 * **Prerequisites:** Basics of hardware description language (Verilog or VHDL), basic C and assembly programming.

+## Tools used

+The lab exercises in this course can be run on Windows and have been developed and tested using the hardware and software listed below.
+If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

+Hardware:
+- Diligent Zybo Z7-10 FPGA board
+- Monitor with HDMI support
+- 2 HDMI cables
+- USB A to micro USB Cable

+Software:
+- Xilinx Vivado ML (2020.1)
+- Xilinx Vitis IDE (2021.1)
+- Arm Development Studio (Platinum 2021.b)

 ## Course Aim
 To produce students who can design, implement, and test an Arm Cortex-A-based SoCs on real FPGA hardware using high-level functional specifications, standard hardware description and software programming languages.